scottvr/GUM_of_Devops/README.md

 #  The Grand Unified Theory of Devops

-## THe Grand Unified Theory of DevOps and SRE Duynamics:
+## The Grand Unified Theory of DevOps and SRE Duynamics:
 **A Technical Account of Metrics, Entropy, and Organizational Volatility**

 Scott VanRavenswaay | March 2026